 - The Last Judgment

-- St. Peter’s Basilica – For me personally there is no church that compares in beauty.
+For me personally, there is no church that compares in beauty.
 It is the ultimate expression of space, beauty, and monumental grandeur.
-It also happens to have an amazing history behind it as well, so let’s get into it.
+It also happens to have an amazing history to it as well.
+When you’re there, be sure to see:

 - La Baldacchino